 - • One-stop convert, transfer and play FLAC songs in Apple Music on iPhone

 - • Its DRM removal feature can help unlock your purchased songs and movies in Apple Music.

 - • Hardware accelerated, DearMob can convert and transfer over 1000 FLAC songs to iPhone very quickly without freezing your computer.

-Cons: The auto-convert feature of DearMob conducts a lossy transcoding of FLAC to MPGA.
+Cons: The auto-convert feature of DearMob conducts lossy transcoding of FLAC to MPGA.

-Player for iOS offers direct FLAC playback on iPhone/iPad/iPod, but you are restricted to the application, while convert and transfer using a converter+ iTunes can be cumbersome especially when you own a large music kingdom.
-DearMob iPhone Manager solves both the issues but you will have to compromise to lossy transcoding.
+Player for iOS offers direct FLAC playback on iPhone/iPad/iPod, but you are restricted to the application, while convert and transfer using a converter + iTunes can be cumbersome especially when you own a large music kingdom.
+DearMob iPhone Manager solves both the issues but you will have to compromise to a lossy transcoding.